Downtown Dental Excellence offers

 Do Bone Grafts Always Work?

-While dental bone grafts are an excellent solution for patients that don’t have enough bone tissue to perform a dental implant procedure, it is important to note that dental bone grafts aren’t guaranteed to take.
-There are times when the dental bone graft becomes infected, causes pain or even fails.
+While dental bone grafts are an excellent solution for patients who don’t have enough bone tissue to perform a dental implant procedure, it is important to note that dental bone grafts aren’t guaranteed to take.
+There are times when the dental bone graft becomes infected, causes pain, or even fails.
 While a dentist will do everything they can to ensure the success of the dental bone graft, some grafts simply won’t take.
 When this is the case, other options will need to be considered.

 Dental Implants